Introduction developing sustainable and resilient agrifood value chains in conflict-affected contexts

 Implications for value chain development in conflict-prone or conflict-affected contexts

-Enhancing the and resilience of value chain actors and their food products and services is the goal of interventions in value chain development in conflict-prone or conflict-affected situations.
+Enhancing the and resilience of value chain actors and their food and services is the goal of interventions in value chain development in conflict-prone or conflict-affected situations.
 However, the interventions must be well-informed by knowledge of the context, its dynamics, and the potential effects of the interventions on the setting.

 To be called successful, an intervention for value chain development in a conflict-prone or conflict-affected context should: